Agnatha: Evolution

 Although a minor element of modern marine fauna, agnathans were prominent among the early fish in the early Paleozoic.
 Two types of Early Cambrian animal apparently having fins, vertebrate musculature, and gills are known from the early Cambrian Maotianshan shales of China: Haikouichthys and Myllokunmingia.
 They have been tentatively assigned to Agnatha by Janvier.
-A third possible agnathid from the same region is Haikouella.
-A possible agnathid that has not been formally described was reported by Simonetti from the Middle Cambrian Burgess Shale of British Columbia.
+A third possible agnathan from the same region is Haikouella.
+A possible agnathan that has not been formally described was reported by Simonetti from the Middle Cambrian Burgess Shale of British Columbia.
 Conodonts, a class of agnathans which arose in the early Cambrian, remained common enough until their extinction in the Triassic that their teeth (the only parts of them that were usually fossilized) are often used as index fossils from the late Cambrian to the Triassic.

 Many Ordovician, Silurian, and Devonian agnathans were armored with heavy bony-spiky plates.
-The first armored agnathans—the Ostracoderms, precursors to the bony fish and hence to the tetrapods (including humans)—are known from the middle Ordovician, and by the Late Silurian the agnathans had reached the high point of their evolution.
+The first armored agnathans—the ostracoderms, precursors to the bony fish and hence to the tetrapods (including humans)—are known from the middle Ordovician, and by the Late Silurian the agnathans had reached the high point of their evolution.
 Most of the ostracoderms, such as thelodonts, osteostracans, and galeaspids, were more closely related to the gnathostomes than to the surviving agnathans, known as cyclostomes.
 Cyclostomes apparently split from other agnathans before the evolution of dentine and bone, which are present in many fossil agnathans, including conodonts.
 Agnathans declined in the Devonian and never recovered.

 Approximately 500 million years ago, two types of recombinatorial adaptive immune systems (AISs) arose in vertebrates.
 The jawed vertebrates diversify their repertoire of immunoglobulin domain-based T and B cell antigen receptors mainly through the rearrangement of V(D)J gene segments and somatic hypermutation, but none of the fundamental AIS recognition elements in jawed vertebrates have been found in jawless vertebrates.
 Instead, the AIS of jawless vertebrates is based on variable lymphocyte receptors (VLRs) that are generated through recombinatorial usage of a large panel of highly diverse leucine-rich-repeat (LRR) sequences.
 Three VLR genes (VLRA, VLRB, and VLRC) have been identified in lampreys and hagfish, and are expressed on three distinct lymphocytes lineages.
 VLRA+ cells and VLRC+ cells are T-cell-like and develop in a thymus-like lympho-epithelial structure, termed thymoids.
-VLRB+ cells are B-cell-like, develop in hematopoietic organs, and differentiate into “VLRB antibody”-secreting plasma cells.
+VLRB+ cells are B-cell-like, develop in hematopoietic organs, and differentiate into "VLRB antibody"-secreting plasma cells.

 Classification

-Groups
+Phylogeny

 Phylogeny based on the work of Mikko Haaramo and Delsuc et al.

+While the "Agnatha" Conodonta was indeed jawless, if it would have continued to live, its descendants would still be closer related to e.g. humans than to lampreys, and also contemporary it was more closely related to the ancestor of humans.
+Due to such considerations, Agnatha can not be consolidated into a coherent grouping without either removing any non-Cyclostomata, or by including all Vertebrata thus rendering it into a junior synonym of Vertebrata.

 The new phylogeny from Miyashita et al. (2019) is considered compatible with both morphological and molecular evidence.